aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Damage pipeline/DoDamage.md

 After, every other enemy party members other than the target who has the target.`animid` (its [enemy](../../Enums%20and%20IDs/Enemies.md) id) in their `chargeonotherenemy` has their `hitaction` set to !`enemy` (false during the enemy phase, true otherwise).

 #### Undigging
+This part only happens if all of the following are true:

-If the final amount of damages calculated earlier is higher than 0 and target.`position` is `Underground` while `mainturn` isn't in progress TODO: why does that matter?, then UnDig is called with the target as ref which does the following on it:
+- The final amount of damages calculated earlier is higher than 0
+- target.`position` is `Underground`
+- `mainturn` isn't in progress TODO: why does that matter?

+If the above conditions are fufilled, then UnDig is called with the target as ref which does the following on it:

 - battleentity.`digging` is set to false
 - battleentity.`overridejump` is set to true